Top 10 things to do in Cape Town

 Visit the beach

-Cape Town is home to some of the most picturesque beaches in the world, each with their own unique advantages.
+Cape Town and the surrounding areas are home to some of the most picturesque beaches in the world, each with their own unique advantages.
 The beaches along the False Bay coastline boast warm water and good swimming conditions; the Atlantic coast water is much colder but always gives off a spectacular turquoise glow.
 A few of the more popular beaches to visit are Milnerton Beach, Camps Bay Beach and Boulders Beach.
+And further afield you’ll find some world-class surf spots in Durban, which is also known for the idyllic beaches of the Golden Mile.
+Though it’s a little out of the way of Cape Town itself, a visit to Durban for the beaches alone is a must and flights from Durban to Cape Town are a little over two hours, so you could easily extend your trip by a few days – it’ll be worth it.

 Enjoy the cuisine